Here we are with one foot in 2018 and another in 2019. We hope you enjoy our Fall/Winter edition of the Communication Studies Alumni Newsletter.

 Students in Dr. Barbara Irwin’s “Broadcasting in America” class produced four episodes of WBBZ-TV’s Bragging Rights, which pits two teams of three against one another in a race to answer trivia questions on a variety of subjects.

-“I wanted my students to have the opportunity to work on real-world projects so I wanted them to actually see broadcasting at work,” said Dr. Irwin, Professor of Communication Studies.
+“I like to have my students work on real-world projects, so this was an opportunity for them to actually be an integral part of broadcasting, producing a program start to finish,” said Dr. Irwin, Professor of Communication Studies.

 Dr. Irwin reached out to various contacts at local television stations to determine if there was any interest in the project.
 After a brief conversation with WBBZ-TV’s John Di Sciullo, it was determined that the students would produce episodes of Bragging Rights, a local trivia gameshow.

-“I was familiar with the show and I knew Jon would be a great person to work for,” said Dr. Irwin.
+“I was familiar with the show and I knew John would be a great person to work with” said Dr. Irwin.

-The episodes of the show aired in late November and early December.
-Other students in Dr. Irwin’s class also worked on an interview with a local band for WEDG The Edge and a news broadcast for WGRZ.
+Other projects in the class included students producing a 30-minute Edge Session with a local band for WEDG 103.3-FM The Edge and a newscast for WGRZ-TV.
 All of the projects provided the students with direct, hands-on experience in broadcasting.

 “I was really proud of the students in my class.
-They stepped up and did a wonderful job.
+These projects were all challenging and they stepped up and did a wonderful job.
 I hope they learned a lot about broadcasting,” said Dr. Irwin.

 The Communication Studies Department recently hosted a holiday desk decorating contest in November to spread a little holiday cheer.
 Faculty and staff in the department decorated their desks and members of the Canisius Community had the chance to vote.
 Dr. Wanzer’s Winter Wonderland themed desk took home first place.
 Great work to all involved!